-Andrew Pavlovic is a partner specialising in SRA professional discipline and regulatory investigations.
+Andrew Pavlovic is a Partner specialising in SRA professional discipline and regulatory investigations.

 Andrew’s exposure to the methods of the SRA and their approach to cases puts him in a strong position when advising both firms and lawyers who are subject to such investigations.

 Andrew also has strong expertise in commercial litigation.
 He has acted for a wide range of clients, including law firms and partners, high-net-worth individuals, companies, charities and regulators.
-He has considerable experience in civil fraud cases involving injunctive relief and is a member of the Commercial Fraud Lawyers Association.
-He also advises on defamation and reputation management issues, contractual and financial disputes, and professional negligence claims.
+He has considerable experience in professional negligence claims against solicitors, and edited the “Lawyers Liability” chapter of The Law of Legal Services and Practice (2nd edition).
+He also conducts civil fraud cases involving injunctive relief and is a member of the Commercial Fraud Lawyers Association.
+He advises on defamation and reputation management issues, including claims pursuant to the Protection from Harassment Act 1997.

 Andrew was admitted as a solicitor in England and Wales in September 2010.

 Andrew Pavlovic’s specialism in SRA regulation and professional firm disciplinary matters places him at the heart of the thorny issues facing many professional firms.
 (Legal 500 UK 2023)

 - Member of the Association of Regulatory and Disciplinary Lawyers

 - Member of the International Bar Association Professional Ethics Committee

 - Member of the Commercial Fraud Lawyers Association

 - Member of the London Solicitors Litigation Association